ASE A1 Engine Repair Practice Test

 Answer C is correct.
 A rich air-fuel ratio causes black-colored exhaust.

 Answer D is wrong.
-A rich air-fuel ratio also results in high HC's and black sooty deposits around the tailpipe.
+A rich air-fuel ratio produces high HC emissions and black sooty deposits around the tailpipe.

 48. All of the following statements are true about an engine's PCV system EXCEPT: